 What Is Lortab?

 Lortab is a pain reliever which is made of two ingredients: hydrocodone and acetaminophen.
 Hydrocodone is a frequently prescribed opioid commonly used to ease moderate to severe pain.
-This component is what contributes to Lortab addiction; the U.S. Drug Enforcement Agency states that it is associated with more drug abuse than any other opioid.
+The opioid component is what contributes to Lortab addiction.
 Acetaminophen is a component of many over-the-counter pain relievers.
-Although it’s often used to treat mild pain, its effects are amplified when combined with hydrocodone.
+Although acetaminophen is used to treat mild pain, its effects are amplified when combined with hydrocodone.

 These two ingredients each work in different ways to relieve pain.
-Hydrocodone tricks you into believing you are not feeling pain by binding to receptors in your brain, blocking the pain signals being sent by your nervous system.
-Acetaminophen, on the other hand, reduces the chemical in your brain that stimulates pain nerves.
+Hydrocodone binds to opioid receptors in the brain, blocking the pain signals sent by the nervous system.
+Acetaminophen reduces the chemical in your brain that stimulates pain nerves.

 - Blurry vision